 One of these new type of suitcase heats the contents inside to a temperature that should kill any bugs that have made it inside.

 If specialty luggage might be too financially out of reach, purchase a bedbug proof mattress covers.
-Although, there is always the chance the bugs are on a hotel blanket or somewhere else in the hotel room.
+Although, there is always the chance the bugs are on a hotel blanket or somewhere else in

 One thing you should do is check out review and reports of the hotel(s) you're considering.
 Websites like BedBugRegistry.com and BedbugReports.com are a little more to the point, if you will, but general customer review sites like TripAdvisor.com are beneficial as well.